-With the Indian summer Colorado is currently enjoying (shout out to global warming!), it’s the perfect time of year to hike Colorado National Monument without having to wake up at 6 a.m. to beat the heat.
-This was our first stop during our summer 2016 road trip, and we quickly realized that this area of Colorado is best visited at literally any other time of year.
+Colorado National Monument was our first stop during our summer 2016 road trip, and we quickly realized that this area of Colorado is best visited at literally any other time of year than when we went in June.
 But the scenery?
-Totally worth that 6 a.m. wake up call.
+Totally worth the 6 a.m. wake up call.

 If you’re driving in from Denver, I recommend camping at Saddlehorn the night before.
 It’s about a four-hour drive, and if you’re going in the summer, an early start is a must.